 If you love RBG and want to stay inspired beyond Halloween, I found these super cool gifts (just in time for the holidays if you have an RBG lover on your list!):

 - Children’s books that double as biographies are my favorite.
-Here’s one* on RBG.
+Andy was gifted this one* and we love it!

 - Empower a young lady on your list with this dissent collar necklace (or dissent collar earrings*).

 - Stick this vinyl RBG sticker on your laptop.

 - This RBG enamel pin* would look great attached to your cardigan.

 - An RBG plush toy for the little babes or an RBG coloring book* for the older babes.

 - This RBG patch would be cute on a jean jacket.

 - Get the guys in on the action with this dissent collar tie bar.